Berburton History, Family Crest & Coats of Arms

 The surname Berburton was first found in Cheshire at Warburton, now part of Greater Manchester, where they were descended from Sir Peter de Dutton, a Crusade knight, who in turn was descended from Rollo, the first invader and Duke of Normandy in 890.
 His Family Crest "a Saracen's head is still borne by the Warburtons referring to the Holy Land, and probably gained by some heroic exploit in the expedition. " The source continues by referring to an earlier source: "This Galfrid lived in 1244.
 He was servynge his prynce, and vanquyshed a Sarrazin in combate - then begynnynge to seale with a Sarrasins's head" Reader's Note: a seal(e) was typically an early form of a crest.
 Yet another source claims the family is descended from William of Eu, through Odard, nephew of Lupus, great Earl of Chester, who was a nephew of William the Conqueror.
 They were granted the barony of Dutton at the Conquest in 1066.
 The Domesday Book also lists the spelling of the place name as Wareburgetune.
 Literally, the place name means "farmstead or village of a woman called Waerburh," having derived from the Old English personal name + tun.

-Important Dates for the Berburton family
+Early History of the Berburton family

 This web page shows only a small excerpt of our Berburton research.
 Another 167 words (12 lines of text) covering the years 1290, 1572, 1550, 1588, 1666, 1622, 1676, 1698, 1675, 1743, 1698 and 1779 are included under the topic Early Berburton History in all our PDF Extended History products and printed products wherever possible.